 What is Endosalpingiosis?

 Endosalpingiosis is a rare gynecological condition, which can affect females in reproductive age and postmenopausal women.
-Abdominal pain is a commonly reported symptom of Endosalpingiosis.
-Characterized by the presence of tubal epithelium outside the fallopian tube, it can affect any organ in the abdomen and pelvis.
+It is characterized by the presence of tubal epithelium outside the fallopian tube, it can affect any organ in the abdomen and pelvis.
 High associations of Endosalpingiosis are found with ovarian cancer, endometriosis, and uterine cancer.

 Endosalpingiosis is the abnormal presence of endometrial glands and stroma in areas outside of the uterine.
 This rare condition mostly occurs in the pelvis but can be found throughout different body sites.
 Urinary tract endometriosis refers to the presence of this condition in the urethra, bladder, ureters or kidneys.
 Mullerianosis is a term that describes the presence of the endocervix, endosalpinx and/or endometrial tissues growing in the wrong location of the pelvic area.